+Step 1

+- is the organisation in the state system?

 This WA award summary applies to organisations in the state industrial relations system.
+It covers organisations (and their employees) that operate as:

+- ✓ sole traders

+- ✓ unincorporated partnerships

-It covers organisations (and their employees) that operate as: sole traders unincorporated partnerships unincorporated trust arrangements incorporated associations and other non-profit bodies that are not trading or financial corporations This summary does not cover businesses and organisations in the national 'fair work' industrial relations system which operate as: Pty Ltd or Ltd businesses that are trading or financial corporated partnerships or incorporated trusts incorporated partnerships or incorporated trusts incorporated associations and other non-profit bodies that are trading or financial corporations The Social and Community Services Award applies to the social and community services industry and to each employer within the industry.
+- unincorporated trust arrangements

+- ✓ incorporated associations and other non-profit bodies that are not trading or financial corporations

+This summary does not cover businesses and organisations in the national 'fair work' industrial relations system which operate as:

+- Pty Ltd or Ltd businesses that are trading or financial corporations - incorporated partnerships or incorporated trusts - incorporated associations and other non-profit bodies that are trading or financial corporations is the organisation covered by the Social and Community Services Award?
+The Social and Community Services Award applies to the social and community services industry and to each employer within the industry.

+For more information visit the Guide to who is in the WA state system page.
+If the business or organisation is in the national system visit the Fair Work Ombudsman website www.fairwork.gov.au is the employee's job covered by the Social and Community Services Award?
 The Social and Community Services Award applies to employees in the social and community services industry who are employed in a classification to which the award applies.

+Step 2

+Step 3

-The Social and Community Services Award does not apply to people employed: in a service which mainly provides crisis and supported accommodation and/or related support services, except those specifically providing services to people with disabilities; in a service which mainly provides a community based labour market program; or in a service which mainly provides family day care and child care services.
+The Social and Community Services Award does not apply to people employed:

+- in a service which mainly provides crisis and supported accommodation and/or related support services, except those specifically providing services to people with disabilities; - in a service which mainly provides a community based labour market program; or - in a service which mainly provides family day care and child care services.

 Employers covered by this WA award are legally required to keep employment records.
 Employers can be fined up to \$5,000 for not keeping employment records, for keeping inadequate or fraudulent records, or for not providing records to industrial inspectors when required to do so.
-Page 7 details record keeping requirements.
+Page 8 details record keeping requirements.